atsepkov/drone/README.md

 you an idea of which field take what arguments and which fields are optional.

     drone.setup(options: {
-      viewport?: { width: number, height: number }
+      defaultTimeout?: number, // default timeout for all tests (defaults to 30,000 ms) viewport?: { width: number, height: number }
     })